-There are two responses I get when talking about the time my kids go to bed: “I wish!
+I get two responses when talking about the time my kids go to bed: “I wish!
 My kids are up late no matter what I do!” and “I would hate that!
 I don’t want to be restricted by their schedule.”
 Both these responses are fair statements!
-There are good and bad sides to every argument, but in my home, I am a lover of the early bedtime.
+There are good and bad sides to every argument, but I am a lover of the early bedtime in my home.

 Kids Need More Sleep

 Establishing good sleep habits from the start of a child’s life is very important—for the child and the family.
 Even if I didn’t have personal reasons for preferring crazy early bedtimes for my kids, the experts agree that kids need more sleep than adults.
 And often, it will take early bedtimes to get the amount and quality of sleep a child truly needs.
 For instance, this is a useful reference for the amount of sleep your child needs:1

 - Newborns (up to three months): 14 to 17 hours

 - Infants (four to 11 months): 12 to 15 hours

 - Toddlers (one to two): 11 to 14 hours

 - Preschoolers (three to five): 10 to 13 hours